History of St. Anthony Elementary School

 In May 1923, Fr.
 Hagerty dedicated a new school building.
 Following the earthquake of 1933 and the subsequent damage to the building, the school was rebuilt and dedicated by Fr.
 Lucey.
 The present St. Anthony Parish School was built in 1954.
 It is a two story, twelve classroom building.

-Since 2003, then Administrator and now Pastor Reverend José Magaña, has worked arduously to continue the legacy of the many individuals who love and support Catholic Education.
-Father José established the Fr.
-José Parish Scholarship Fund, a parishioner-funded scholarship program that provides tuition assistance to qualifying families, making the school attainable to the school’s downtown community.
-As a Pastor who sees the school as part of the whole parish community, he extended parish support to the school by consolidating the church and school administrative and support staff.
-His vision and hard work have brought about many improvements in the church and school facilities.
+Since 2003, Reverend José Magaña worked arduously to continue the legacy of the many individuals who love and support Catholic Education.
+His vision and hard work brought many improvements to the church and school facilities.
 With the help of many staff hours, grants and donors, our school children enjoy the Mary Louise Lynott Garden; the State-Licensed Brother Hillarion, O.S.F.
 Pre-School Campus; refurbished kitchen, classrooms, hallways and lunch areas.

-St. Anthony Parish School is accredited by the Western Association of Schools and Colleges (WASC) and also maintains membership in the National Catholic Education Association (NCEA).
+St. Anthony Elementary School is accredited by the Western Association of Schools and Colleges (WASC) and also maintains membership in the National Catholic Education Association (NCEA).

 Our Patron Saint